Automated Gas Hydrate Management

 How We Solve It

-The patent-applied for technology, iHP®, is currently in development and field trials for it are being sought for mid 2019.
+The patented technology, iHP, is in development and field trials for it are being sought.
 Blue Gentoo is keen to hear from interested parties.